 After being selected for the SIR programme, the startup will work together with civil servants on the solution.
 Before civil servants decide on whether or not to pilot the solution, criteria for a successful solution will be decided together.

 Can the idea also be a service instead of a product?

 Is having a business plan/model optional or required?

-When applying for Startup in Residence, the startup should submit a document clearly describing the concept for their solution for the urban challenge (see appendix 3 of tender guidelines).
+When applying for Startup in Residence, the startup should submit a document clearly describing the concept for their solution for the urban challenge.
 A full business plan is not required. if selected, startups will further develop their business plans during the programme.